Can I add links, downloads, icons or buttons in Posts Table Pro?

 If you’re adding shortcodes then you will also need to go to the Posts Table Pro settings page (Settings → Posts Table Pro) and tick the ‘Shortcodes’ option.
 This tells Posts Table Pro to display the links as clickable links instead of plain text.

-Can I link the title column to an external URL or document download?
+Can I link the title or button column to an external URL or document download?

 Yes!
 You can do this by using Posts Table Pro with the free Page Links To WordPress plugin.
 This plugin lets you add a URL to any page, post or custom post (e.g. to a PDF in your Media Library or a page on an external website).
 When someone clicks on a link to view the page/post/custom post, they will be taken to this URL instead.